Frequently Asked Questions

 The Norwich Township Fire Department has been working in conjunction with the Ohio State University Medical Center since 2000 with continuing medical education.
 One of the major events is an annual EMS seminar.
 This seminar will be a mixture of lecture and hands on, skills stations for the pre-hospital EMS provider.
 More information will be available.

 The Norwich Township Fire Department offers monthly American Heart Association sponsored CPR training classes.
 We currently offer three different classes to meet the needs of the Hilliard community.
 These classes are all held at the Safety Services Building, 5181 Northwest Parkway, in the Jim Rice Room - Room D.

 Healthcare Provider CPR Course – This four hour course is designed to certify current healthcare providers or recertify providers prior to their certification expiration date.
 This course covers one and two person CPR, obstructed airway procedures for adults, children and infants, as well as, use of AEDs for adult, child and infants, and barrier devices (including bag mask) during ventilation.
 Completion of a written exam and a skills test is required for certification.
 This certification is valid for two years.

-Dates offered: First Wednesday of the following months – January, March, May, July, September and November - With the exception of July 2013 when it will be the second Wednesday of the month due to the July 4th Holiday.
+Dates offered: First Wednesday of the following months – January, March, May, July, September and November - With the exception of January 2014 when it will be the second Wednesday of the month due to the New Year's Holiday.

 Time: 6:00PM – 10:00PM